-In collaboration with four universities and colleges in Denmark, The Netherlands, Switzerlandand and The United Kingdom, Division of Occupational Therapy, Karolinska Institutet offers the European Master of Science in Occupational Therapy programme.
+In collaboration with four universities and colleges in Denmark, the Netherlands, Switzerland and the United Kingdom, the Division of Occupational Therapy at Karolinska Institutet offers the European Master of Science in Occupational Therapy.

 The programme consists of six modules and a master thesis.
 The division of Occupational Therapy at Karolinska Institutet is responsible for Module 5 and 6.
 Throughout the programme students will visit all five institutions, be inspired by new approaches to occupational therapy and network with fellow ambitious therapists from all over the world.

 In May 2016, the European MSc in Occupational Therapy underwent two re-accreditations at once: the programme accreditation according to the standards of the Dutch Flemish Accreditation Institute NVAO (Nederlands Vlaamse accreditatieorganisatie) and the Distinctive Quality Feature Internationalisation according to the ECA standards (European Consortium for Accreditation in higher education).

 The assessment report states that “the programme has internationalisation at its core, with a stated commitment to internationalisation, a consortium of partner institutions from five European countries leading the programme, teaching taking place on location in these five countries and the diverse group of students attending the programme“.
 This feature was awarded to the programme for the first time in 2010.

 Limited Accreditation Assessment

 The programme demonstrates that the intended learning outcomes are achieved.
 Explanation: The level achieved is demonstrated by interim and final tests, final projects and the performance of graduates in actual practice or in post-graduate programmes